CartoDB/mobile-sdk/docs/guides/03-layers-and-data-sources.md

 ## Layers and Data Sources

 Maps in CARTO Mobile SDK are organized overlaying **layers**.
-Layer displays map and takes data from a
-connected **DataSource**, which has data loading and processing logics.
+Layer displays map and takes data from a  connected **DataSource**, which has data loading and processing logics.

 ### Layers overview

-Depending on data type you can use following layer types, and there is class for each of them:
+Depending on data type you can use following layer types:

-* **VectorTileLayer** - renders styled maps from Mapbox Vector Tile (MVT) data
+* **VectorTileLayer** - renders styled maps from Mapbox Vector Tile (MVT) data.
+Use your own datasource, or one of the builtin ones:
   * **CartoVectorTileLayer** - uses built-in styles, requires suitable DataSource
   * **CartoOnlineVectorTileLayer** - specific one which connects to CARTO basemap server with built-in online tile DataSource.
 It is typical basemap, we provide several built-in styles for this.
   * **CartoOfflineVectorTileLayer** - connects to CARTO offline map package service via *PackageManager*.
-* **RasterTileLayer** - uses raster tiles, which need to be in global OpenStreetMap tiling schema
+* **RasterTileLayer** - uses raster tiles, which need to be in global OpenStreetMap tiling schema.
+You can use own defined server, or CARTO one:
-  * **CartoOnlineRasterTileLayer** - connects to raster-based maps bundled with CARTO service, e.g. Satellite images
+  * **CartoOnlineRasterTileLayer** - connects to raster-based maps bundled with CARTO service, currently used for **Satellite images**
-* **VectorLayer** - renders individual vector elements.
-Gives more flexibility than VectorTileLayer, but does not scale so well for large number of objects.
-Useful for your own objects on top of map.
+* **VectorLayer** - renders individual vector elements, this is used to add your own Markers, Points, Lines, Polygons and 3D elements to the map.
+It gives more flexibility than VectorTileLayer (which can also be used for your own data), but does not scale so well for large number of objects.
 * **ClusteredVectorLayer** - special version of VectorLayer which builds interactive and dynamically rendered clusters from points in datasource
 * **EditableVectorLayer** - another special version of VectorLayer which allows to drag points, change lines and polygons.
 Has special methods to get events for edits and saves.
 * **NMLModelLODTreeLayer** - An advanced layer for 3D models that supports automatic Level of Detail (LOD) resolution calculation based on view.